 “I have found time recently to go over Dr Azzopardi’s first solo publications in detail and must congratulate him and the authors for the magnificent work.
 The whole book is a credit to the publication sector in general and to Kite Group in particular.
 The photography is superb from all aspects, especially the photographer’s choice to use solely black & white images.
 Dr. Azzopardi has, I feel, earned his place among Malta’s leading photographers.
 I can humbly say he is the modern re-incarnation of my forefather, Richard Ellis”.

-Ian Ellis, owner & curator of Malta’s finest and richest photographic archive, the Richard Ellis collection.
+Ian Ellis, archivist & curator of Malta’s finest and richest photographic archive, the Ellis collection.